improving equity in super

 sticking to super principles

-The super system should allow all members to retire with confidence.
-But some members face inequitable outcomes.
-For example, low-income earners receive fewer super tax concessions than high income earners, despite needing them more.
+The super system should help everyone retire with confidence.
+But some members don't get a fair deal.
+For example, low-income earners get fewer super tax concessions than high income earners, despite needing them more.

 what is the LISTO?